 Does Minnesota require a credit repair license?

-Minnesota requires registration with the State of Minnesota Department of Commerce, Division of Financial Institutions.
+Yes, Minnesota requires credit service organizations to register with the Minnesota Department of Commerce, Division of Financial Institutions.

-What is the process and fee to register as a CSO (Credit Service Organizations) in Minnesota?
+What is the process and fee to register as a CSO in Minnesota?

 Does Minnesota have specific contract requirements?